The best time to quit your job

 That’s the trap.
 Just getting through the long dull shifts unfulfilled, while watching the years fly by.

-This morning's Statistics Canada job vacancy report says that competition for jobs is dropping: there are five unemployed people for every job vacancy, down from 5.3 one year ago.
-The national unemployment rate is at its lowest level in four years, and one third of Canadian employers told Workopolis that they plan to grow their workforce in 2013.
+The Canadian job market is improving.
+Last week’s Statistics Canada job vacancy report says that competition for jobs is dropping: there are now 5.8 unemployed people for every job vacancy, down from 6.3 one year ago.
+One third of Canadian employers say that they are having difficulties finding the people they need to hire.

 So it’s looking like making a successful career move may be getting easier.
 Your career is too important to your quality of life to choose passivity over passion.
 So if you’re not in a job that you can feel proud of, where you can grow and expand your skills, and be appreciated for your contributions, it’s time to start looking.